 Move an avatar

-To move the avatar that you are holding to another area of the stage, click and drag it to the new location.
+To move the avatar that you’re holding to another area of the stage, click and drag it to the new location.
 A shadow of the avatar will show you where it will end up.
-When you release the click, the avatar will glide to the new position.
+When you release the click, the avatar glides to the new position.

-To adjust the speed at which your avatar moves, right-click on it and select “Move speed” in the slider options.
+To adjust the speed at which your avatar moves, right-click on it and select “Move speed” in the “Slider” options.
 The slider at the left of the avatar will become pink, and you can adjust this slider to make the avatar move faster or slower.
 This is further explained and illustrated below in the ‘Adjust move speed’ section.

 Scale an avatar

-When you click on the avatar you are holding, a green box with handles appears around the avatar.
+When you click on the avatar you’re holding, a green box with handles appears around the avatar.
 Drag the handles to resize the avatar; the original proportions will be maintained.

-Click on the avatar you are holding to see the green frame; at the top is a handle with a small white circle.
+Click on the avatar you’re holding to see the green frame; at the top is a handle with a small white circle.
 Click and hold this handle, and drag it to rotate the avatar.

-Click on the avatar you are holding to see the green frame.
+Click on the avatar you’re holding to see the green frame.
 The green slider on the left allows you to decrease or increase the opacity.

-When you first drag an avatar onto the stage, it has full opacity as default.
-If you want the audience to see the avatar fade in, lower the opacity before turning on the lightbulb.
-Then turn on the lightbulb and raise the opacity.
+When you first drag an avatar onto the stage, its default setting is set at full opacity.
+If you want the audience to see the avatar fade in, lower the opacity before turning on the light bulb.
+Then turn on the light bulb and raise the opacity.